 Two players are tied for the most WSOP Main Event wins – Johnny Moss and Stu Ungar.
 Both have won the event three times.

-Johnny Moss won the first two WSOP events ever held, however these were different, as he was voted the winner by peers.
-Since then, the winner has been decided by who wins the tournament.
+Johnny Moss won the first two WSOP events ever held, however it was different back then, as the winner was decided through a vote by the other players.

 Who has won the most money in poker?

-The highest-earing player in all tournaments is Justin Bonomo, who has won a massive $43 million is his tournament career.
+The highest-earing player in all tournaments is Bryn Kenney, who has won over $57.2 million (and counting) in his career so far.

-He is followed by Daniel Negreanu and Erik Seidel.
+He is followed by Justin Bonomo and Daniel Negreanu.
 This doesn’t take into account money won playing in cash games behind closed doors, though.

 How do poker satellites work?

-Imagine you wanted to enter the Main Event but couldn’t afford $10,000.
-You could instead spend $100 on a satellite tournament, with the winner of the satellite getting entry into the Main Event.
+Imagine you wanted to enter the Main Event but couldn’t afford the $10,000 buy-in.
+You could instead spend $100 on a satellite tournament, with the hope you’d be the winner of the satellite and get entry into the Main Event.